Affordability and How Financial Aid Can Help

 Before you do anything else, fill out the Free Application for Federal Student Aid (FAFSA).
-Make sure that you complete the application before the UCLA priority deadline.
-An office of the U.S. Department of Education, Federal Student Aid ensures that all eligible individuals can benefit from federally funded financial assistance for education beyond high school.Continue to FAFSA
+Make sure that you complete the application before the UCLA priority deadline (March 2nd).
+As an office of the U.S. Department of Education, Federal Student Aid ensures that all eligible individuals can benefit from federally funded financial assistance for education beyond high school.Continue to FAFSA

 UCLA offers financial support that may be awarded based on need, academic merit, background, specific talents or professional interests:

 - UCLA Regents Scholarships (merit-based)